TalkEZY/mapfig-Ubuntu-14-Installer/README.md

 <p>&nbsp;</p>
 <h4>&nbsp;</h4>
 <h4>Bypass Email Requirements</a></h4>
-<p class="style2"><span class="style3">If you do not wish to use email functionality, or do not have access to an SMTP server</span>, connect as user mapfig or postgres to the postgresql database that was created by the script (djzioxdqokyxfc, in our example above) :</p>
+<p class="style2"><span class="style3">If you do not wish to use email functionality, or do not have access to an SMTP server</span>, connect as user mapfig or postgres to the postgresql database that was created by the script (fjcfgldypqimux, in our example above) :</p>
 <p class="style1">&nbsp;</p>
 <p>
 <pre>root@mapfig:/opt# su - mapfig
-$ psql -d djzioxdqokyxfc -U mapfig
+$ psql -d fjcfgldypqimux -U mapfig
 Password for user mapfig:
 psql (9.4.4)
 Type "help" for help.

-djzioxdqokyxfc=></pre>
+fjcfgldypqimux=></pre>
 </p>
 <p class="style2">Run the update statement below,  where 'me@myemail.com' is the email you used during installation:
 </p>